Walking Tour of Galway City

 Just outside St Nicholas Church, this rather ghoulish panel appears below a window in the only remaining wall of a building that was once another home of the Lynch family.

 The story goes that in 1493 Walter, son of the serving mayor James Lynch, was found guilty of murdering a Spaniard and sentenced to death.
-However few believed him guilty and nobody willing to carry out the sentence could be found.
+However he was a popular and well regarded figure locally, few believed him guilty and nobody willing to carry out the sentence could be found.
 Determined that the rule of law would prevail, James Lynch hung his own son at this spot.

-This act gave the English language the expression ‘to Lynch’.
+This act is said to have given the English language the expression ‘to Lynch’.

 D. Home of Nora Barnacle

-It is not always open in the low season and opening times are unpredictable the rest of the time.
+The house is not always open outside the high season and opening times are unpredictable the rest of the time, but if possible do go in for a look around.

 Your walk to the next point on the tour takes you though a street, Newtownsmith, which has undergone extensive rebuilding in recent years.
 It was once the location of a large mill and an important industrial area in the 19th century.
 All that remains now is a plaque on the facade of a building marking the location of the old mill.